Wall-Brew-Co/clj-xml/README.md

 * `reporter`                     - An instance of a XMLInputFactory/REPORTER to use in place of defaults
 * `resolver`                     - An instance of a XMLInputFactory/RESOLVER to use in place of defaults
 * `support-dtd`                  - A boolean, that if set to false, disables DTD support in parsers
+* `skip-whitespace`              - A boolean, that if set to true, removes whitespace only elements

 Lets see how it works: